 CRISPR.
 What is it?
-And why is the scientific community so fascinated by its potential applications?
+And why is the scientific community so fascinated by the potential applications of this gene-editing technology?
 Starting with its definition, we explain how this technology harnesses an ancient bacteria-based defense system — and how it will impact the world around us today.

-Imagine a future where parents can create bespoke babies, selecting the height and eye color of their yet unborn children.
-In fact, all traits can be customized to one’s preferences: the size of domestic pets, the longevity of plants, etc.
+Imagine a future where parents can create bespoke babies, selecting the height and eye color of their unborn children.
+In fact, imagine that all traits of life forms can be customized to one’s preferences: domestic pet size, plant longevity, and more.

 It sounds like the backdrop of a dystopian science fiction novel.
 Yet some of this is already happening.

-Since its initial discovery in 2012, scientists have marveled at the applications of CRISPR (also known as Cas9 or CRISPR-Cas9).
+Since the discovery of its gene-editing capabilities in 2012, scientists have marveled at the applications of CRISPR (also known as Cas9 or CRISPR-Cas9).

-CRISPR may revolutionize how we tackle some of the world’s biggest problems, like cancer, food shortages, and organ transplant needs.
+CRISPR could revolutionize how we tackle some of the world’s biggest problems, including cancer, food shortages, and organ transplant needs.
 Recent reports even examine its use as a highly efficient disease diagnostics tool.
-But, as with any new technology, it may also cause new unintended problems.
+But, as with any new technology, it may also cause unintended problems.

-Changing DNA — the code of life — will inevitably come with a host of important consequences.
+Changing DNA — the code of life — will inevitably come with a host of far-reaching consequences.
 But society and industry can’t have this conversation without understanding the basics of CRISPR.

-In this explainer, we dive into CRISPR, from a simple explanation of what exactly it is to its applications and limitations.
+In this explainer, we dive into CRISPR, from a simple explanation of what it is to its applications, limitations, and future.

 TABLE OF CONTENTS